 The Sandtiger shark

-The sandtiger shark (Carcharias taurus), also known as Grey nurse shark or Spotted ragged-tooth shark, can be found in most moderate seas troughout the World.
-It is a typical social shark that congregates in smaller and larger groups above the sand, or prowls for bait in ship wrecks.
+The sandtiger shark (Carcharias taurus), also known as Grey nurse shark or Spotted ragged-tooth shark, can be found in most moderate seas throughout the World.
+It is a typical social shark that congregates in smaller and larger groups above the sand, or prowls for bait in shipwrecks.
 Its ambiguous naming often leads to confusion.
 The sandtiger is not related to the tiger shark, nurse shark or the grey reef shark as the names above suggest.